 Teens should live “balanced lives and not live solely in the video game,” says Sanders.
-But if your teen doesn’t express interest in anything else, it may be difficult to figure out which activity or sport to encourage.
+But if your video game fanatic doesn’t express interest in anything else, it may be difficult to figure out which activity or sport to encourage.
 Sanders suggests asking your teen about the type of video games they like to play.
 Then you might be able to figure out an activity that uses similar skills or gameplay.
 An avid Fortnite player, for example, might enjoy a laser tag league.

 Parents should avoid simply announcing which activities their teen must do.
 Rosen stresses the importance of including the child in the decision-making process.
 With your child’s input, create a list of the types of activities they could do at home during unstructured times or when they feel bored.
 Similarly, involving your child in discussions about organized extracurriculars will prevent them from feeling forced into participating in certain activities.